 It is possible to use the headings of the Student Learning Experience for other similar engagement purposes, such as agenda items for a course committee meeting, topics for focus groups and surveys, or a mapping tool for teaching staff to reflect on how much input they are getting from student representatives across the different areas of learning.

-In response to the 2020 COVID-19 health crisis, we have developed a resource designed to help course reps gather crucial student feedback during the pandemic in order to assess the impact and build solutions to help safeguard the Student Learning Experience.
+We have developed a resource with suggested questions to help course reps gather student feedback and build solutions to help safeguard the Student Learning Experience.
 The resource suggests questions relating to each element of the SLE that course reps can use when speaking to students.

 - Online Student Learning Experience Model - Perth College UHI